nikcleju/fastpages/_posts/2021-12-20-BayesRuleExampleCovid.md

 $$P(V | I) = 27.7\%$$

-Here, NV means "non-vaccinated", V means "vaccinated", and "I" means infected.
+"NV" means "non-vaccinated", "V" means "vaccinated", and "I" means infected.

 It is important to recognize these as **conditional probabilities**.
 They are conditional because they are computed for every 100 new infections, i.e. restricted only to these cases.